 Performance and social anxiety can manifest itself in a wide variety of physical symptoms.
 What are some of the most unique that you’ve heard of?
 What are some of the most common?

 I have had patients with such severe performance anxiety that they can feel completely paralyzed.
 Some become tearful, one or two even feel very sexually aroused!

 A common feeling is one of unpreparedness.
-Some performers at the last minute become obsessive compulsive and check their instrument, wallet, or zipper several times.
-One performer I met tried to go to the bathroom at least a half a dozen times before going on, just in case there was anything left in the bladder.
+Some performers at the last minute become obsessive-compulsive and check their instrument, wallet, or zipper several times.
+One performer I met tried to go to the bathroom at least half a dozen times before going on, just in case there was anything left in the bladder.

 It is largely accepted, as long as the drugs are used with appropriate caution.
 Extra caution should be used, for example, amongst asthmatics and in people with low blood pressure.